remicres/otbtf/doc/EXAMPLES.md

 -out $output_classif
 ```

-Note that we could also have set the Pan image as the first source, and tell the application to use a *spcscale* of 0.25.
+Note that we could also have set the MS image as the first source, and tell the application to use a *spcscale* of 0.25.

 ```
 otbcli_TensorflowModelServe \